What is Adobe After Effects and what is it used for?

 Modern approaches to education are evolving at a rapid pace.
 One amazing example of learning online is MasterClass.com.
 Master Class delivers opportunities like learning film from great directors such as Steven Spielberg, and cooking from world renowned chefs like Gordon Ramsay.
 Could you imagine having industry legends like those two teach at a college?
 Sadly, they aren't able to be in every college for every lesson.

 Now, with the power of the internet you can learn directly from pioneers in the industry.
 This is a huge shift in how people can access the best of the best knowledge available.
-But, Gordon Ramsay isn't teaching motion design, so where can you learn your craft online?
+But, Gordon Ramsay isn't teaching After Effects, so where can you learn your craft online?

 From beginner to advanced animation, design and even 3D, we offer a wide range of courses that get you up and running in no time.
-Our courses run between 6-8 weeks and help build a solid foundation for your skills.
-We stay in touch with studios across the world, and have worked diligently to take the guessing game out of what you need to learn in order to get a job in motion design.
+Our courses run between 4-12 weeks and help build a solid foundation for your skills.
+We stay in touch with studios across the world, and have worked diligently to take the guessing game out of what you need to learn in order to start a career.
+Sound interesting?
+Check out our virtual campus to learn more!

-If you've made it this far in the article then it seems like you're really interested in motion design as a career.
+If you've made it this far in the article then it seems like you're really interested in learning After Effects.
 So, let's take a look at a few different learning paths, and how long each one can take.

 This one is tricky to pin down due to how many ways you could tackle this learning process.
 There isn't a guide on YouTube telling you which tutorials you need to watch, and in which order, so that you can go from no skills to hirable.